 - English 30-1

 - Group A or C (please read note)

 - Two courses from Group A or C

-- One course from Group A, B, or C or PE30
+- One course from Group A, B, or C (please read note)

-Admission will be granted to a student in to the University Transfer Education program if the student presents the requirements as laid out above.
+Admission will be granted to a student into the University Transfer Education program if the student presents the requirements as laid out above.
 However, each major/minor or chosen route (elementary or secondary) will require specific courses completed at high school to complete courses required within the degree.
 Math 30-1 or Math 30-2 is required for Elementary route students to complete the 6 credits of Math courses required within the program.
+Beginning for the Fall 2020 intake: Physical Education 30 or an approved 30-level CTS course (5 credits) may be used in the place of a Group B course.